mattreusswig/personal_website/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Publications and Projects" subtitle = "Reports and articles I have authored or co-authored.
+title = "Reports and Articles" subtitle = "Reports and articles I have authored or co-authored.
 Reports developed for clients are only made available here if the document has previously been published or released by the client."

 [content]